Skip to Content

 Waterfalls Near Portland in the Columbia River Gorge

 The Columbia River Gorge has a high concentration of epic waterfalls, and they will be the closest hikes and waterfalls near Portland for you to explore.
-The furthest one on this list is Dry Creek Falls and it’s only an hour away from the center of Portland.
+The furthest one on this list is Umbrella and Sahalie Falls, and they’re only an hour and 50 minutes from the center of Portland.

 Bridge over Multnomah Falls near Portland

-Those that are in a rush can still get a glimpse with a simple “hike” from the parking lot and not much more.
+Those who are in a rush can still get a glimpse with a simple “hike” from the parking lot and not much more.

 It’s majestic, no doubt gorgeous, and certainly worth the visit but there are plenty more waterfalls near Portland that aren’t so swamped with people to see.